 Gary Leonard Oldman is easily one of my most favorite actors.
 I came across a hilarious comment on Reddit that goes like this: “I don’t believe Gary Oldman is real.
 I have seen dozens of films with the name “Gary Oldman” listed among the actors and never seen him in the movie.”
-The comment may seem to simply refer to the actor’s ability to transform his outward appearance.
+The comment simply refers to the actor’s ability to completely transform himself for every role he plays.
 But he is much more than a regular look-at-me performer.
 Despite playing some campy bad guy roles, Gary can effortlessly disappear into the roles without getting repeatitive.
 From playing a tormented musician and a crooked politician to a pimp and a vampire, the actor never strikes a single false note.

 With the 59-year-old actor’s powerful role as Winston Churchill earning him an Oscar in Darkest Hour, it’s the perfect occasion to commemorate his best performances on the screen:

 Known as ‘Die-Hard-on-President’s-Plane’, Gary Oldman plays Russian baddie Ivan Korshunov in Wolfgang Peterson’s action flick.
 Harrison Ford plays the President for whom you should actually root for.
 But Mr. Oldman is in his usual charming, wicked mood that I hoped would help the villain score a victory.
 Oldman’s Ivan hijacks the plane to release a grumpy dictator from American prison.
 It’s pretty much a stereotypical rendition of ‘evil Russians’.
 But with those fierce eyes and fickle nature, he completely takes over the center stage.